stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Compatibility to Bootstrap (and other CSS frameworks)

 Bootstrap interferes with the printing algorithm of pdf.js.
-Guard it with the media query to avoid unwanted effects like scaling the print to 65%.
+Guard it with a media query to avoid unwanted effects, such as scaling the print to 65%.
 For example, if you're using SCSS and Bootstrap 4, include Bootstrap by adding this line to the global `styles.scss` file:

 ```css
 @media screen {